Transient helix formation in semiflexible polymers without confinement effects: Results and Analysis:

+In Fig.\ref{fig10}b, where we show the dependence of $P$ with $\epsilon_b$ we choose not to calculate the ensemble mean, since there are large differences in the values of $P$ at a fixed instant of time corresponding to different runs.
+To illustrate this point we show three independent runs, which show considerable differences in the value of pitch, at the same time and for the same value of $\epsilon_b$.
+The difference in the values of $P$ for independent runs arise due to the fact that initially the helix formation is triggered by the presence of thermal fluctuations.

 As we saw earlier, that the formation of the helix depends on the strength of the Coulomb interaction $\epsilon_c$ or on the value of $\epsilon_d$.
-If the distance between monomers is $a=10 nm$, then at $T=300K$ $\epsilon_c=727k_BT$ corresponds to a charge of $\approx 12e$ on each monomer.
-As a reference, each nucleotide of DNA of size $ \approx 3.3\AA$ has a charge of $\approx-1e$ at physiological pH.
-The question is if the value of $\epsilon_c$ in the model polymer chain increases with time, i.e. a neutral semi-flexible chain becomes charged (e.g. due to change in pH), does the polymer form a helix starting out from a relatively straight initial configuration?
+The question is if the value of $\epsilon_c$ in the model polymer chain increases gradually with time, i.e. a neutral semi-flexible chain gradually becomes charged (e.g. { say}, due to change in pH), { does the polymer still form a helix if it starts out from a relatively straight configuration in the presence of thermal fluctuations?} Moreover, can the helix formation occur in a recurring manner as a response to a time dependent periodic repulsive interaction?